A Calabi operator for Riemannian locally symmetric spaces: Concluding remarks

 \subsection{Warped products}

 The methods in this article also apply to metrics beyond the locally symmetric realm.
-For example, following Khavkine~\cite{K}, we may ask about the range of the Killing operator on Friedmann-Lemaitre-Robertson-Walker (FLRW) metrics.
-In fact, we only need that these metrics are {\em warped products\/}
+For example, following Khavkine~\cite{K}, we may ask about the range of the Killing operator on Friedmann-Lemaitre-Robertson-Walker (FLRW) metrics, namely {\em warped products\/}